LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Variables/TypeDeduction/auto.md

 ## auto
+The new C++ standards have made it possible to use auto as a placeholder for types in various contexts and let the compiler deduce the actual type.
+In C++11, auto can be used for declaring local variables and for the return type of a function with a trailing return type.
+In C++14, auto can be used for the return type of a function without specifying a trailing type and for parameter declarations in lambda expressions.
+Future standard versions are likely to expand the use of auto to even more cases.

 When defining a variable, you don’t need to state its type explicitly when it can be deduced from the initializer: